giacomoponzuoli3/KirunaExplorer/retrospective/retrospectiveSprint2.md

 - **Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)**

 For the next sprint we should finish the most of the task few days before the deadline and avoid to rush the day before the demo.
-And also try to split better the 16h during the 2 weeks.

 - **One thing you are proud of as a Team!!**